-Regular dental hygiene visits can do more than just keep your smile attractive, they can also tell a lot about your overall health, including whether or not you may be at risk of chronic disease.
-Research suggests that the health of your mouth mirrors the condition of your body as a whole; for example, when your mouth is healthy, chances are your overall health is good.
-On the other hand, if you have poor oral health, you may have other health problems.
-Research also shows that good oral health may actually prevent certain diseases from occurring.
+Scheduling regular visits to a dental hygienist does more than just help maintain an attractive smile, it can also reveal a lot about your overall health; including whether or not you may be at risk of chronic disease.
+The latest research indicates that the health of your mouth reflects the overall health of your whole body.
+This indicates that when your mouth is healthy there is a high probability that you have good overall health.
+The reverse also seems to be true, this means if your oral health is poor, then you may well have other health problems.
+These findings make it very clear that having good oral health may actually present certain types of disease from occurring.

 - Oral cancer